pmjones/AutoShell/README.md

 your own control.

 When getting started, you may wish to just use `echo`, `printf()`, and the like.
-However, that will may become troublesome, especially when you want to begin automated testing.
+However, that may become troublesome, especially when you want to begin automated testing.
 You will need to buffer all command output, capture it, and then read it to assert output correctness.